Vitek-Lab/MSstatsShiny/README.md

         -   The normalization estimates the artifact deviations in each run with a single quantity, which reduces overfitting

-        -   The normalization estimates the artifact deviations from a small number of peptides, which may increase overfitting
+        -   The normalization estimates the artifact deviations from only a few reference peptides, which may increase over-fitting

         -   The normalization does not eliminate artifacts that occurred before adding spiked references